 Marketplace nexus legislation is another recent development.
 This concept requires online marketplace providers to collect tax on behalf of all sellers operating through their systems.

-For more helpful information about nexus, download the Sales Tax Institute’s FREE whitepaper: 5 Things to Understand About Your Nexus Footprint.
+For more helpful information about nexus, download the Sales Tax Institute’s FREE whitepaper: Nexus After Wayfair – What You Need to Know.
 This free whitepaper contains valuable information that can help you to determine your nexus exposure and understand how to minimize the impact of nexus.
-Click here to view our regularly updated chart which lists the states that have enacted each type of legislation covered above.
+Click here to view our regularly updated Remote Seller Nexus Chart which lists the states that have enacted each type of legislation covered above.

 The Multistate Tax Commission (MTC) had negotiated a special deal for online sellers that may have sales and income tax obligations from previous unpaid taxes in 25 different states.
 The MTC put together a special amnesty initiative program for online sellers that ran from August 17, 2017 to November 1, 2017.
 The program is now over.
 If you didn’t take advantage of the program but realize you need to evaluate your activities, you can contact us here.